CSCfi/korp-backend/korpplugins/README.md

 functions is the actual Flask request object, not the global proxy.

+### Defining mount points in plugins

+In addition to the mount points in `korp.py` listed above, you can define mount points in plugins simply by calling them.
+For example, a logging plugin could implement a mount point function `log` that could be called from other plugins, both function and endpoint plugins.

+Given the Flask request object (or the global request proxy) `request`, plugins at mount point `mount_point` can be called as follows, with `*args` and `**kwargs` as the positional and keyword arguments and discarding the return value:

+    korpplugins.KorpFunctionPluginCaller.call_for_request(
+        "mount_point", *args, request, **kwargs)

+or, equivalently, getting a caller for a request and calling its instance method (typically when the same function or method contains several mount point plugin calls):

+    plugin_caller = korpplugins.KorpFunctionPluginCaller.get_instance(request)
+    plugin_caller.call("mount_point", *args, **kwargs)

+If `request` is omitted or `None`, the request object referred to by the global request proxy is used.

+Plugin functions for such additional mount points are defined in the same way as for those in `korp.py`.
+The signature corresponding to the above calls is

+    mount_point(self, *args, request, **kwargs)

+(where `*args` should be expanded to the actual positional arguments).
+All mount point functions need to have request as the last positional argument.

+Three types of call methods are available in KorpFunctionPluginCaller:

+- `call_for_request` (and instance method `call`): Call the plugin functions and discard their values.
+- `call_chain_for_request` (and `call_chain`): Call the plugin
+  functions and pass the return value as the first argument of the next function, and return the value returned by the last function.
+- `call_collect_for_request` (and `call_collect`): Call the plugin
+  functions, collect their return values to a list and finally return the list.

+Only the first two are currently used in `korp.py`.

 ## Accessing main application module global variables in plugins

 The values of selected global variables in the main application module